 Aggressive DUI Defense in Southeastern Pennsylvania

-No matter whether you’ve been arrested for a misdemeanor or a felony DUI in Pennsylvania, it’s crucial that you get in touch with a knowledgeable legal professional who can help.
+No matter whether you’ve been arrested for a misdemeanor or a felony DUI in Pennsylvania, it’s crucial that you get in touch with a knowledgeable felony DUI lawyer who can help.
 Fortunately, you can find quality assistance at Rubin, Glickman, Steinberg & Gifford.
 Our team of experienced lawyers is dedicated to fighting for your rights and protecting your interests throughout the legal process.
 Our highly trusted and well-versed lawyers understand the ins and outs of Montgomery County DUI defense law and will be with you every step of the way.

 For more than 65 years, the attorneys at Rubin, Glickman, Steinberg & Gifford have been serving clients’ legal needs in Montgomery County, Bucks County, Lehigh County, Chester County, Delaware County, and throughout the surrounding areas.
 Our attorneys are here to protect you and guard your rights.
 Give us a call at (215) 822-7575 or complete our online contact form today.